Queen Latifah Bio

 Early Life and Background

-Dana Elaine Owens was born in Newark, New Jersey, and raised primarily in East Orange, New Jersey.
-She is the daughter of Lancelot Amos Owens, a police officer, and Rita Lamae Bray, a teacher at Irvington High School; her parents divorced when she was ten.
+Dana Elaine Owens was born in Newark, New Jersey, on March 18, 1970, and was raised primarily in East Orange, New Jersey.
+She is the daughter of Lancelot Amos Owens, a police officer, and Rita Lamae Bray, a teacher at Irvington High School.
+Her parents divorced when she was ten, and she was raised in the Baptist faith.
+She found the name Latifah, an Arabic word meaning delicate and very kind, in a book of Arabic names when she was eight years old, later adding the title Queen to create a strong identity of her own.

 Path to Celebrity